gregoireborel/gcp_pipelines/dataflow-pipelines/JIRA_tickets.md

     - Dataflow Admin
     - Storage Object Admin
     - Service Usage Consumer
+    - Service Account User of the default Compute Engine Service Account of the project (Dataflow uses it)
 5. Create Cloud Storage bucket for Dataflow templates and artifacts
 6. Create Cloud Build 2nd gen trigger with `push to main branch` event linked to Python package GitHub repository (keep default configuraiton with `cloudbuild.yaml`).
 Attach `sa-cloud-build` to the trigger
 7. Create Cloud Build 2nd gen trigger with `push to feature/ branch` event linked to Dataflow GitHub repository.
 Attach `sa-cloud-build` to the trigger.
 Apply following configuration: